DevBobi/DevBobi/README.md

 - Pronouns: He/Him
 - I’m currently learning about anything and everything around JavaScript.
 - Yeah I'm a high-functioning sociopath
-- Ask me about JavaScript, CSS, React, Gatsby and anything about Pop Music
+- Ask me about JavaScript, CSS, React, Gatsby, and anything about Pop Music
 - Fun fact: I like watching the night sky!✨